Fairfax Car Accident Lawyers

 Representing Car Accident Victims Across Virginia & D.C.

-Car accidents happen every day throughout Virginia and D.C.
+Car accidents happen every day throughout Virginia and D.C., especially on the I-95/I-495 corridor.
 Unfortunately, motor vehicle accidents are still the leading cause of serious injuries in the United States, as well as one of the leading causes of death.
 The sad reality is that crashes will continue to occur as more drivers become distracted at the wheel with their phones and ever-evolving in-vehicle technology.